Geo-location based redirecting

 This solution means that if the user has landed on the “wrong” version of your website they have a quick and easy way to get to the better version while ensuring search engine bots are not redirected.

 The only catch is that you need to keep the dialog box a reasonable size so you do not cause “intrusive interstitials” issues.
-This is where the content is blocked by a pop-up or message box that prevents uses from using the website easily.
+This is where the content is blocked by a pop-up or message box that prevents users from using the website easily.

 Hreflang Tags